You want smart political talk without the meltdowns?

 Fantastical developments in the case.

-In in the in the case of Hunter Biden.
+In the case of Hunter Biden.

-It's sad when you lose a brother, but anyway, but to throw him under the bus, the widow, his former girlfriend, former wife of his brother.
+It's sad when you lose a brother, but anyway, to throw him under the bus, the widow, his former girlfriend, former wife of his brother.

 She was the wife of his brother before she became his girlfriend.

-Anyway, her name is Hallie Biden, and you know, obviously Hunter's former girlfriend, the widow of his brother Bo, threw his new gun in a trash can that was outside a nearby Gourmet market, and she will be the prosecution's fourth witness after Hunter's ex-wife, Kathleen Bull and uh his ex-lover, some other girl.
+And, you know, obviously Hunter's former girlfriend, the widow of his brother Bo, threw his new gun in a trash can that was outside a nearby gourmet market.

-She had been clean for two months and remains clean.
+But before she threw the gun out, she had been clean for two months and remains clean.

-And she's going to testify under the grant of immunity to avoid potentially incriminating herself, but in a sign that Hunter plans to throw Haley under the bus, his attorney, Abby Lowell, who's a real attorney.
+But in a sign that Hunter plans to throw Haley under the bus, his attorney, Abby Lowell, who's a real attorney, I've known Abby Lowell for years.

 There's not many really killer attorneys in D.C., but he's one of them.